kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 ### Step 5: Run Pipeline

 5.1.
 The pipeline created by the graphical editing panel needs to be manually run.
-Click **Run**, you can see the three string parameters defined in the previous steps.
+Click **Run**, you can see the three string parameters defined in the third step.
 Click **OK** to start this pipeline.

 ![Run Pipeline](https://pek3b.qingstor.com/kubesphere-docs/png/20200222160330.png)